What Is The Value Brought By Quality Assurance To Your Software Product?

 Some people believe that the goal of testing is to find each and every bug in software.
 But that's just impossible.
 Modern software is so complex, it often consists of lots of 3d-party frameworks, plugins, APIs that are used as they are.
 Moreover, the work of software is also influenced by environment (such as hardware, OS, browser).
 It would take eternity to test all combinations of inputs.

 Another popular definition is "to create a high-quality product."
 But if you look at QA engineers work, you'll understand that they actually don't create anything.
-They don't draw UI wireframes, they don't code (well, except code for automation testing, but that's a different story).
+They don't draw UI wireframes, they don't code (well, except code for automated testing, but that's a different story).

 Yet another myth is that the goal of testing is to assure quality of software.
 But one person cannot be responsible for quality of teamwork of all team.
 It's a shared responsibility.